bheap/silk-site-prototypes/README.md

 * have a look at the handful of samples under com/bheap/silk
 * find or create a package directory to place your site prototype in
+  * placing site prototypes in packages helps guarantee uniqueness
 * name your prototype something sensible
   * 'default-empty' is the simplest possible site prototype, it simply creates a skeleton directory structure
   * 'default-basic' provides the simplest example with some css, one view, a template and a static component
+* create a directory with the same name as the version of Silk you are using
+  * just use the major.minor.patch ie 0.1.0
 * create all the required directories; .dna, component, meta, resource, site, template, view
+* add a dna.xml definition to .dna, see the examples under com/bheap/silk
+  * check your package value is the same as the directory hierarchy you have placed your site in
+  * silk-version is the version of Silk the template has been built and tested against
+  * it is useful to add a quick description of the purpose of the site prototype, like what it integrates with
+* place any components you would like in the 'component' directory
+* place any number of views (in the case of a static site these are effectively pages) in 'view'
+* place a template called default.html in 'template'
+* place css, less, js etc in the 'resource' directory
+* place robots.txt and other metadata if required in 'meta'
+* test your site prototype by 'spinning' it with Silk

 ## how to contribute